-The Ministry of Foreign Affairs (MoFA): MoFA works with the Office of the President to coordinate with MAG and the Ministry of Production, Foreign Trade, and Investment on policies and the enforcement of trade agreements.
-Additionally, MoFA participates in commercial negotiations.
+The Ministry of Foreign Affairs (MFA): MFA works with the Office of the President to coordinate with MAG and the Ministry of Production, Foreign Trade, and Investment on policies and the enforcement of trade agreements.
+Additionally, MFA participates in commercial negotiations.

-Ministry of Production, Foreign Commerce, Investments, and Fisheries (MPFCIF): This is the primary entity in charge of foreign trade.
+Ministry of Production, Foreign Commerce, Investments, and Fisheries (MPCEIP): This is the primary entity in charge of foreign trade.
 This Ministry chairs Ecuador's Foreign Trade Council and is the lead agency for trade negotiations.
 It is responsible for trade, investment, and industrialization policies.
 It seeks to improve Ecuador's business environment and increase domestic and international competitiveness.
-Laws and regulations governing MPFCIF activities include:
+Laws and regulations governing MPCEIP activities include:

-1. Organic Law for the Development of the aquaculture and fisheries Sector (R.O.
-No. 187, Suplemento, April 21, 2020): Regulates all activities related to the aquaculture and fisheries sector and establishes the authority to regulate imported products as well as supplies for the sector.
+1. Organic Law for the Development of the Aquaculture and Fisheries Sector (R.O.
+No. 187, Supplement, April 21, 2020): Regulates all activities related to the aquaculture and fisheries sector and establishes the authority to regulate imported products as well as supplies for the sector.

-Ecuador's technical Standards Institute (INEN): Ecuador's technical standards setting body.
+Ecuadorian National Standards Institute (INEN): Ecuador's technical standards setting body.
 Ecuador's technical standards, called NTEs, define the characteristics of raw materials, intermediate products, and finished products marketed in Ecuador.
 INEN establishes inspection, analysis, measurement, and classification methodologies.
 It administers the local quality certification system and implements and enforces the use of the International Measurement System.
 INEN enforces compliance with national technical standards and serves as the Codex point-of-contact.